 Connecting to Google Analytics through Power BI starts by connecting to your Google Analytics account.
 You will get a Power BI dashboard and a set of Power BI reports that provide insights about your site traffic and user dimensions.
-You can use the dashboard and reports provided, or customize them to highlight the information you care most about.
+You can interact with the dashboard and reports, but you can't save changes.
 The data will be refreshed automatically once per day.

-In addition to this content pack, customized dashboards and reports can also be created starting from the Google Analytics connector in Power BI Desktop.
-Just connect with your Google Analytics account and create your custom reports which can also be published to the Power BI service.
+You can create customized dashboards and reports by starting from the Google Analytics connector in Power BI Desktop.
+Just connect with your Google Analytics account and create your custom reports, which you can publish to the Power BI service.

 Select Google Analytics > Get.

 When prompted, enter your Google Analytics credentials.
 Select oAuth 2 as the Authentication Mechanism and click Sign In.
 Follow the Google authentication flow, which may include 2-factor authentication if you have it configured.

 Click Accept to allow Power BI to access your Google Analytics data.